Shailosingh/Folderity/README.md

 Folderity is programmed in C++ and uses Microsoft Media Foundation (MMF) for the audio playing component.
 MMF is rather complex to use, so to simplify its use, I created a helper library called [MMFSoundPlayer](https://github.com/Shailosingh/MMFSoundPlayer) to help programmers with quickly being able to play audio files in their C++ programs.

+## Privacy Policy
+This app is not connected to the internet and does not collect any user data.
+All data given to the app (playlists and songs) are kept on your local drive.